-^a Refer to Section XII, Groups with Special Considerations for Therapy, on HCV treatment in patients with HIV/HCV coinfection and Appendix A, Table 23 and Table 24.
-Drug-Drug Interactions with HIV Antiretrovirals
+^a Refer to Section XII, Groups with Special Considerations for Therapy, on HCV treatment in patients with HIV/HCV coinfection and Appendices A, Table 22.
+Drug-Drug Interactions with HCV Antiviral Agents1-5 and Table 23.
+Drug-Drug Interactions with HIV Antiretrovirals.

 ^b NS5A RAS at amino acid positions 28, 30, 31, or 93.
 It is unclear whether the 1-fold shift in EBR concentrations observed in vitro with the M28V mutation reduces efficacy.
-2 May consider the addition of RBV and extending
+9 May consider the addition of RBV and extending treatment to 16 weeks if clinically appropriate.
+Testing of HCV RAS can be performed through the VHA Public Health Reference Laboratory (email V21PHRL@va.gov) or a commercial laboratory (see Section XV, Appendix B).